nishant7rathore/PostsApplication/README.md

 ## License

-This project is open source and available under the [Your License Here].
+This project is open source and available under the MIT license.

 ---